MaterialsΒΆ

 };

-At runtime the enum tag selects the correct branch — the compiler inlines each case completely, zero virtual-function overhead.
-See Architecture → Scene System for details about how materials are transferred to the GPU.
+The compiler inlines each case completely β zero virtual-function overhead on the GPU.
+See Architecture β Scene System for details about how materials are transferred to the GPU.